 Responsible for the data collection and processing described below is the body named in the imprint.

 We store the IP address transmitted by your web browser for a strictly earmarked period of seven days in the interest of being able to detect, limit and eliminate attacks on our web pages.
 After this period has expired, we delete or make the IP address anonymous.
 The legal basis is Art.
 6 para.
 1 lit. f GDPR.

 When you visit our websites, so-called usage data is temporarily stored on our web server for statistical purposes as a protocol in order to improve the quality of our websites.
 This data set consists of:

 • the page from which the file was requested,

 • the name of the file,

 • the date and time of the query,

 • the access status (file transferred, file not found),

 • the description of the type of web browser used,

-• the IP address of the requesting computer, which is shortened in such a way that a personal reference can no longer be established.the date and time of the query,
+• the IP address of the requesting computer, which is shortened in such a way that a personal reference can no longer be established.

 The log data mentioned are only stored anonymously.